Dryd33n/mr-vatougious-7-part-ui/README.md

 ## How To Use It

-To start off copy these files into your project, you will firstly want to adjust the Printer Java file and add your own user interface elements into the print line statements.
+To start off copy the files from `template-files` into your project, you will firstly want to adjust the Printer Java file and add your own user interface elements into the print line statements.
 You will also want to modify the `handleInput();` function in the `Main.java` class

     private static void handleInput(String input) {
     switch(input){